Moles and Growths

 Why am I suddenly getting lots of skin tags?

 Birthmarks aren’t always present at birth.
 Some, such as hemangiomas, will develop several weeks later.
 Most are permanent, but a few types fade as a child grows and the birthmark becomes less noticeable.

 There are two main processes that are responsible for birthmarks.
 The first occurs where blood vessels under the skin are found to be slightly malformed.
-These birthmarks are often red, purple or pink in colour.
+These birthmarks are often red, purple or pink in color.
 Birthmarks that carry more of a brown tint are due to clusters of pigment cells within the deeper layers of the skin.
 The process here is similar to that responsible for the formation of moles.

 Birthmarks are common and usually harmless.
 Treatment is often carried out purely for cosmetic reasons.
 However, in some cases intervention is recommended if a birthmark is seen to be growing rapidly or changing in nature, or where there are indications of underlying disease.

 Birthmarks usually require no intervention as they are harmless.
 The removal of some birthmarks requires simple surgery, but laser therapy is most effective in reducing the pigmentation of most birthmarks and provides good cosmetic results.

 Your skin experts at Trillium Creek Dermatology can advise you of the treatment options available for your birthmark and can treat you promptly with minimal disruption.